-The Sutton Aca Lesson/Learning Sequence Intended Knowledge: Students will know that Tiered Vocabulary Prior Knowledge: In order to know this, students need to already know that Assessment To learn how to rotate shapes and describe rotations Students will know how to rotate a shape about a centre Students will know how to describe a rotation fully Rotate - turn Clockwise - in the same direction as the hands move around a clock (to the right) Anti-clockwise - in the opposite direction as the hands move around a clock (to the left) Origin - The origin is located at the intersection of the vertical and horizontal axes at the coordinates (0, 0) Students need to know how to plot and write coordinates To learn how to enlarge shapes Students will know how to enlarge a shape by a positive scale factor Students will know how to enlarge a shape by a positive scale factor from a given centre of enlargement Enlarge - change the size Enlargement - a type of transformation where we change the size of the original shape to make it bigger or smaller by multiplying it by a scale factor Scale factor - how much the shape has been enlarged, the scale factor tells us what the corresponding measures have been multiplied by Students will need to know how to identify the length scale factor for enlargement To learn how to describe enlargements Students will know how to describe an enlargement fully Note: If students finish please use the opportunity for them to practise a mixture of the different transformations • Students will need to know how to identify the length scale factor for enlargement To learn how to represent and interpret column vectors Students will know how to represent a column vector on a coordinate grid Students will know how to write a column vector given one drawn on a coordinate grid Students will know that a negative vector has the same magnitude but the opposite direction.
-Students will know how to combine column vectors by adding or subtracting them and draw resulting vectors Students will know how to multiply column vectors by a scalar Students will know how to solve substitution problems and equations involving column vectors Vector - A vector describes a movement from one point to another.
-A vector quantity has both direction and magnitude.
-Magnitude - size Students will need to know how to use Pythagoras' theorem to calculate the hypotenuse of a right-angled triangle
+The Sutton Academy Lesson/Learning Sequence Intended Knowledge: Students will know that Tiered Vocabulary Prior Knowledge: In order to know this, students need to already know that Assessment To learn how to rotate shapes and describe rotations.
+Students will know how to rotate a shape about a centre.
+Students will know how to describe a rotation fully.
+Rotate - turn Clockwise - in the same direction as the hands move around a clock (to the right) Anti-clockwise - in the opposite direction as the hands move around a clock (to the left) Origin - The origin is located at the intersection of the vertical and horizontal axes at the coordinates (0, 0) Students need to know how to plot and write coordinates To learn how to enlarge shapes.
+Students will know how to enlarge a shape by a positive scale factor.
+Students will know how to enlarge a shape by a positive scale factor from a given centre of enlargement.
+Opportunity for challenge: Students will know how to enlarge a shape by a fractional scale factor from a given centre of enlargement.
+Enlarge - change the size Enlargement - a type of transformation where we change the size of the original shape to make it bigger or smaller by multiplying it by a scale factor Scale factor - how much the shape has been enlarged, the scale factor tells us what the corresponding measures have been multiplied by Students will need to know how to identify the length scale factor for enlargement.
+To learn how to describe enlargements. • Students will know how to describe positive enlargements fully.
+Note: If students finish please use the opportunity for them to practise a mixture of the different transformations • Students need to know how to enlarge 2D shapes.